nikkNizz/Drawish/README.md

 You can save the framed image in base64 format to the clipboard from the "Camera->To base64" menu.
 [Video](https://drive.google.com/file/d/1nAk2Pm1FmSXZ3rD-pW398qp9vDhU7IQS/view?usp=sharing)

-#### Undo/Redo
-In the top left selection box you can navigate through the history of the last 15 changes.
-You can also use the ctrl-Z key combination to go back.
-To return to the left image, press the top left button [Redo].
-If a change is made from a previous image, the left image will no longer be available.

-#### Restore point
-You can save a restore point from the [image->Set as restore point] menu.
-Any previous points will be deleted.
-Go back to the saved point at any time from the [Image->Restore] menu.
-Cancel the operation with ctrl-Z or undo

-#### Saving
-Images are saved in png format.
-To save in jpg, ico or bmp format, enter the extension to the file name in the save window.
-You can directly save the image to **PDF** from the "File->To PDF" menu.
-PDFs are saved in "<user>/Drawish_Data" folder.
-For base64 format, see "Camera" chapter.

 #### Features
 Here are some of Drawish's unique features (The most common functions are omitted):